bluedragonz/block-web-scrapers/README.md

 - Amazon EC2

-Several frequently abused server hosts are blocked, but there is little reason
+Several frequently abused server hosts are blocked, but there is little reason for servers on their networks to be visiting your website in the first place.

-for servers on their networks to be visiting your website in the first place.
+If you use Amazon EC2 or a third party service that relies on Amazon EC2, you should remove that portion of the .htaccess file to prevent any issues.